Morse code mnemonics: Syllabic mnemonics

 Syllabic mnemonics are based on the principle of associating a word or phrase to each Morse code letter, with stressed syllables standing for a dah and unstressed ones for a dit.
 There is no well-known complete set of syllabic mnemonics for English, but various mnemonics do exist for individual letters.

+Word mnemonics

+Independent words

+This technique has you associate a word with each character.

+For a letter in the alphabet, the associated word will usually begin with the same letter.